findus/apnotes/README.md

 # NotesManager
-Tool to Edit, Create, Backup and Sync Notes.app Notes via Linux
+Interface for Linux to View, Edit, Create, Backup and Sync Notes from apple devices.